Tom-Has/Odoo-varieties/README.md

-This project summarizes methods for transfer of tabular data for import as models for the ERP system Odoo
+This project summarizes methods for various operations around the ERP system Odoo